Will-Fig24/Java/README.md

-Here are some Java files I did for several courses.
+Here are several Java Programs I did for several classes.